MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: MMD Guidance for Diffusion Models

 Consider the task of adapting a pre-trained diffusion model to generate samples matching a target distribution $Q$, specified only through a small set of reference samples $\mathcal{R} = \{x_j^{(r)}\}_{j=1}^{N_r}$.
 In our work, we aim to develop a guidance-based framework to address this challenge and perform a training-free adaptation of the pre-trained diffusion model.
 To guide the sampling process toward this target, we propose augmenting the reverse diffusion with gradients of a divergence measure between the distributions of generated and reference samples.

 The choice of divergence measure is critical when estimating from limited data.
 Standard $f$-divergences such as the KL-divergence and total variation distance suffer from the curse of dimensionality in high-dimensional spaces, requiring sample complexity exponential in dimension for reliable estimation \citep{sriperumbudur2012empirical}.
-Similarly, Wasserstein distances, while providing a powerful metric in distinguishing probability distributions, exhibit poor sample complexity in moderately high dimensions, with known minimax estimation rates scaling as $n^{-1/d}$ for $d$-dimensional data \citep{weed2019sharp}.
+Similarly, Wasserstein distances, while providing a powerful metric in distinguishing probability distributions, exhibit high sample complexity, with minimax estimation rates of $O(n^{-1/d})$ for $d$-dimensional data \citep{weed2019sharp}.

 We propose using Maximum Mean Discrepancy (MMD) as the divergence measure in the distribution matching guidance process.
 The choice of MMD distance offers two key advantages: (i) sample complexity independent of ambient dimension for characteristic kernels, and (ii) closed-form gradient computation enabling efficient optimization.
 More specifically, considering samples $\{z_t^{(i)}\}_{i=1}^B$ at timestep $t$ with empirical distribution $\widehat{P}_t = \frac{1}{B}\sum_{i=1}^B \delta_{z_t^{(i)}}$ and reference distribution $\widehat{Q} = \frac{1}{N_r}\sum_{j=1}^{N_r} \delta_{z_j^{(r)}}$, the empirical squared MMD is: